alexymumo/MpesaPayment/README.md

 ## M-pesa-Payment
-- An android application that consumes safaricom Daraja API to facilitate Customer to Business Payment(C2B)
+- An android application built using Java and Safaricom's [Lipa na Mpesa online API](https://developer.safaricom.co.ke/APIs/MpesaExpressSimulate) to perform STK Push on customer phones(STK Push Prompt)

 ## Prerequisite
 - Android Studio
 - API-KEY -> CONSUMER KEY, CONSUMER SECRET

 ## Tech stack
-- Java
+- Java - Powerful general purpose programming language
-- XML
+- XML - Markup language for the UI
-- Retrofit - network calls
+- Retrofit - Type-safe http client for both Java and Android
-- Okhttp3
-- GSON
+- GSON - JSON parse used to parse requests on the data layer for entities
-- Okhttp Logging interceptor
+- Okhttp Logging interceptor - Logs HTTP request and response data
+- View Binding - Feature that makes it easier to write code that interacts with views

+## Screenshots

 ## Demo
 - Detailed description of application working